cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 Tracker also allows for the storage of metadata where it can be accessed and indexed.
 This allows it to be is easily searched and provides consistent, high-quality metadata.

+Tracker's UI shows a graphical visualization of the :ref:`lineage
+<metadata-lineage-lineage>` of an entity.
+A lineage shows |---| for a specified time range
+|---| all data access of the entity, and details of where that access originated from.

 **Harvest, Index, and Track Datasets**